Jewels of Elizabeth II: Greville Pear-drop Earrings

 As well as the chandelier earrings, and 60 other pieces of jewellery, Margaret Greville left the Queen Mother a set of pear-drop earrings that she had bought from Cartier in 1938.
 The pear-shaped drop diamonds each weigh about 20 carats (4 g).
 Diana, Princess of Wales, borrowed them in 1983 to wear on her first official visit to Australia.
 At a state banquet, she wore the earrings with a tiara from her family's own collection.
 The Greville Pear-drop Earrings passed to Elizabeth II upon her mother's death in 2002.

 Bahrain Diamond and Pearl Earrings

 Made out of a "shell containing seven pearls" that were given to Elizabeth as a wedding gift by the Hakim of Bahrain, these earrings consist of a round diamond followed by a circle diamond from which three baguette diamonds are suspended.
 At the bottom, three smaller diamonds are attached to the round pearl.
-These earrings were occasionally lent by Elizabeth II to Diana, Princess of Wales, the Countess of Wessex, and the Duchess of Cambridge.
+These earrings were occasionally lent by Elizabeth II to her daughters-in-law Diana and Sophie, and granddaughter-in-law Catherine.